Implications of Regular Fragmentations

 We need more Perl hackers.
 Okay, this is Java, but regular fragmentations need developers with regex experience.
 XML in some ways represented a text format regular expressions can't process reliably, but combining XML parsing with regex processing offers a powerful combination.

 A substantial body of XML best practices discussion has held other (non-markup) lexical forms in something near contempt.
 Regular fragmentations promises something of a reconciliation, making it simpler to treat lexical and markup notation as equals.

 "Markup supremacy" may have to come to an end.

 Making processing more generic

 There's less need for tools beyond SAX and applications support when the lexical processing is blurred with the markup.

-Regular Fragmentations could prove useful for creating multiple markup renditions from a single base document which uses lexical conventions.
+Regular Fragmentations, especially in combination with some of the other technologies explored at this conference, could prove useful for creating multiple markup renditions from a single base document which uses lexical conventions.
 It won't be auto-magic markup by any stretch of the imagination, however.